 Perhaps the rich and fatty taste of chicken stock concentrate is what you’re after.
-In which case, a combination of butter and water would make an excellent substitute for chicken stock concentrate.
+In which case, a combination of butter and water would make an excellent substitute.
 Simply melt a stick of salted butter and mix it with a cup of warm water.

 It adds a similar oiliness to the dish and introduces a creamier flavor.
 And it won’t compromise with the consistency of your soup, stew, or casserole.
 This may not give you the chicken flavor you’d get from chicken stock concentrate.
 But the water and butter combination is still a perfect fatty substitute.

 Chicken stock concentrate is a must-have in every kitchen because of the rich, savory flavor it adds to dishes.
 However, when it’s unavailable, some alternatives do a great job of providing that depth of flavor to your dishes.
 So, don’t be shy to experiment with the above-listed substitutes for your next culinary creation.